-Daily family life sees parents make a myriad of decisions on behalf of their children that may be contrary to their children's wishes or rights abstractly considered.
-Parents are expected to temper their children's exercise of some rights as they develop the ability to manage correlating duties.
-Parents are in a better position than the state to determine what constitutes their children are in a better position than the state to determine what refusal of a blood transfusion for their premature infant daughter endangered her life.
+Daily family life sees parents make a myriad of decisions on behalf of their children that may be contrary to their children's wishes or rights abstractly considered.91 Parents are expected to temper their children's exercise of some rights as they develop the ability to manage correlating duties.92 In a similar manner, parents' right to nurture and raise their children without state interference entails the correlating duty to preserve the interest of their children.93 Consequently, only parental behavior that falls below a certain threshold of social acceptability and sound public policy will justify suspending the presumption that parents are in a better position than the state to determine what constitutes their child's best interest.
+This threshold was crossed in B.(R.) where parental refusal of a blood transfusion for their premature infant daughter endangered her life.
 However, in Saskatchewan (Minister of Social Services) v.
 P.(F.) the parents' decision to

-[B.(R.)].
+[[]B.(R.)].
 A good - albeit outdated - review of the state's parens patriae jurisdiction in Canada can be found in Joseph E. Magnet & Eike-Henner W. Kluge, Withholding Treatment from Defective Newborn Children (Cowansville: Brown Legal Publications, 1985) at 71.

-&lt;sup>90 Gilmour, supra note 76 at 225; B.(R.), supra note 88; For a thorough analysis of parents' liberty interest in the care and nurturing of their children under s.
+90 Gilmour, supra note 76 at 225; B.(R.), supra note 88; For a thorough analysis of parents' liberty interest in the care and nurturing of their children under s.
 7 of the Charter, see Nicholas Bala & Douglas J. Redfearn, "Family Law and the "liberty interest": Section 7 of the Canadian Charter of Rights" (1983) 15 Ottawa L. Rev. 274.

-&lt;sup>91 B.(R.) supra note 88 at 373.
+91 B.(R.) supra note 88 at 373.

-&lt;sup>92 Just as the state withholds the right to vote until one is old enough to understand politics or the right to buy alcohol until one is old enough to understand measure, parents may withhold the right to cross the street unaccompanied until one is old enough to look both ways.
+92 Just as the state withholds the right to vote until one is old enough to understand politics or the right to buy alcohol until one is old enough to understand measure, parents may withhold the right to cross the street unaccompanied until one is old enough to look both ways.

-&lt;sup>93B.(R.) supra note 88 at 372.
+93B.(R.) supra note 88 at 372.
 See also Canadian Foundation for Children, Youth and the Law v.
 Canada (Attorney General), [2004] 1 S.C.R.
 76, 2004 SCC 4 on the balance between parental authority and children's best interest.

-withhold a life-saving liver transplant for their infant son was upheld. $^{94}$ The argument in B.(R.) involved the parents' freedom of religion under s.
-2(a) and liberty interest under s.
-7 of the Charter whereas the argument in Saskatchewan (Minister of Social Services) was won over the bounds of current medical practice even though the parents' refusal was initiated by their spiritual convictions as First Nations people.
-While the best interest doctrine instructs surrogate decision-makers and judges to consider a range of factors from medical advisability to moral interest and family environment, it seems that the latter considerations are subservient to medical indications, particularly if withholding treatment endangers the child's life. $^{95}$
+withhold a life-saving liver transplant for their infant son was upheld.94 The argument in B.(R.) involved the parents' freedom of religion under s.
+2(a) and liberty interest under s.7 of the Charter whereas the argument in Saskatchewan (Minister of Social Services) was won over the bounds of current medical practice even though the parents' refusal was initiated by their spiritual convictions as First Nations people.
+While the best interest doctrine instructs surrogate decision-makers and judges to consider a range of factors from medical advisability to moral interest and family environment, it seems that the latter considerations are subservient to medical indications, particularly if withholding treatment endangers the child's life.95